Porges/ways-to-play/src/games/fan-tan/index.md

 Each portion of four is called Pi (<span lang="zh">皮</span> Mandarin: <span lang="cmn-Latn-pinyin">pí</span>).[@OverseasChineseNZ p.
 29]

 There are several different kinds of bets that can be made.
 I present the somehat-internationalized “casino name” first, and then other names.
-While Vietnamese is now written using the Latin alphabet, staking boards often use [<span class="noun" lang="vi">Chữ Nôm</span>](https://en.wikipedia.org/wiki/Ch%E1%BB%AF_N%C3%B4m) characters.[@LiveDealerFanTan]
+While Vietnamese is now written using the Latin alphabet, staking boards can use [<span class="noun" lang="vi">Chữ Nôm</span>](https://en.wikipedia.org/wiki/Ch%E1%BB%AF_N%C3%B4m) characters.[@LiveDealerFanTan]

 * **Fan**, a bet on a single outcome, paying 3&ratio;1
   * <span lang="zh">番</span>, Cantonese <span lang="yue-Latn-jyutping">faan¹</span>, or <span lang="zh">孤(番)</span> <span lang="yue-Latn-jyutping">gu¹ (faan¹)</span> ‘grasping (at turns)’[@GamblingGamesOfMalaya p.
 123][@GamblingInChinaReconsidered p.
 183]